fjkz/tt-runner/README.md

 ok 6 after-all1.sh
 ```

-Preconditioning or postconditioning operations in before, after, before-all and after-all nodes should idempotent.
+Preconditioning or postconditioning operations should be idempotent.
 We can check idempotency with `--multiply-pre-post` option.
 With this option, preconditioning or postconditioning operations are run twice.

 ## Requirement